JanSellner/integral_image/README.md

 At every location $(x, y)$, the integral image $I_{\int}(x, y)$ contains the sum of values of the original image $I(i, j)$ spanned by the rectangle from the top left corner $(0, 0)$ to the point $(x, y)$.
 Focus of this project is on a comparison of serial and parallel algorithms and their efficiency.
 More specifically, the following algorithms are compared with each other:

 -   A serial version which iterates once over the image.
--   A parallel version which computes the cumulative row and column sums in parallel.
+-   A parallel version which computes the cumulative row and column sums in parallel (`parallel_cache`).
--   A second parallel version to highlight the importance of cache locality in the parallel version.
+-   A second parallel version to highlight the importance of cache locality in the parallel version (`parallel_naive`).
 -   The vectorized version [`cv::integral()`](https://docs.opencv.org/4.x/d7/d1b/group__imgproc__misc.html#ga97b87bec26908237e8ba0f6e96d23e28) of OpenCV.
 -   A torch version simply doing `x.cumsum(0).cumsum(1)`.
 -   A CUDA version similar to the parallel version with one thread operating over each row/column.